Jieiku/abridge/content/overview-images/index.md

 # img Shortcode

 - src is the path and filename of the image. (mandatory)
-- class sets a class for the image. (optional)
+- class sets a class for the image.
 - alt sets the alt note for the image.
+- link sets a hyperlink for the image.
 - w is the width of the image.
 - h is the height of the image.